nataliewutc/First-Year-Coding-Project-/README.md

 Team memebers: Natalie Wu, Younes Moustiri, Vinuk Welikala, Inkrat Surachescomson

-First Year computing challenege which aimed to model the kinetics of polymerisation and use it to simulate a real experiment with the goal to see how different reactions and their parameters (the kinetic constants of the reactions involved) affect the final chain-length distribution in the system.
+First Year computing challenge which aimed to model the kinetics of polymerisation and use it to simulate a real experiment with the goal to see how different reactions and their parameters (the kinetic constants of the reactions involved) affect the final chain-length distribution in the system.